Looking for some alternative places to visit in Indonesia instead of Bali? These 5 spots should certainly make it onto your itinerary!

 And I’m happy to admit then when it comes to travelling around Indonesia I’m totally guilty of getting stuck in Bali and not really exploring any other of the places to visit in Indonesia!

-But Indonesia is made up of around 17,000 islands and there is so much more to see and do outside of Bali – with heaps of amazing cultures to explore and activities to add to your bucket list.
+But Indonesia is made up of around 17,000 islands and even though there are lots of things to do in Bali there is so much more to see and do outside of Bali – with heaps of amazing cultures to explore and activities to add to your bucket list.

 Lake Toba, Northern Sumatra

 Once a hugely popular destination for Indonesians the popularity of Lake Toba is on the rise again and if you’re keen to stray from the beaches and get amongst the culture of Indonesia it’s a great place to add to your itinerary.

 The largest Lake in Indonesia and the largest volcanic lake on the planet boasts and island the size of Singapore which is a great base to relax.

 Discover more about the traditional Batak culture with a trip to the TB Silalahi museum in Balige and tour around local villages like TukTuk in Samosir Island where you’ll learn more about the local way of life, put your dancing skills to the test and even discover more about cannibal rituals of the area![Tweet “”a hugely popular destination for Indonesians the popularity of Lake Toba is on the rise again””]

 If you’re looking for something really unique then Toraja in South Sulawesi is certainly worth a visit!